samus42/tkk/relayracecheese.md

 2. Handle stress really really well
 3. Have Red Deaths (especially on the right hand side)

 So here's how the cheese work, have your volunteers walking into their respective poison room and start blocking with their swords.
 You'll see them flicker as they slowly drain ammo.
 Around 8 times or so, suddenly the flickering will increase.
 At this point in time have them leave the poison room **while continuing to block**.
-Once they've left, then can stop blocking.
+Once they've left, they can stop blocking.
 Now have them re-enter the poison room.
-Notice their health is **not** going down?
+Notice their health is **not** going down!
 They are now immune until they leave the poison room again.

-This means that **they can stay on the side plate the whole time!**.
+This means that **they can stay on the side plate the whole time!**

 Your setup is now different, one person on each side standing on the plate.
 The other 4 in the center, broken into teams of two that pass the orb between themselves and stand on the center plate.